Aternix12/GotoGro/README.md

 This may look like a lot, but there are only a few areas we will need to understand to get started.
 [Laravel Documentation if you feel like it] (<https://laravel.com/docs/10.x>)

-Views are located in resources/views.
+-Views are located in resources/views.
 This is where we will be editing the HTML and CSS.
-(Presentation Layer) Controllers are located in app/Http/Controllers.
+(Presentation Layer) -Controllers are located in app/Http/Controllers.
 This is where we will be editing the PHP.
-(Business Logic) Routes are located in routes/web.php.
+(Business Logic) -Routes are located in routes/web.php.
 This is where we will be editing the routes that are used to access the controllers.
 (Routing)
-Models are located in app/Models.
+-Models are located in app/Models.
 This is where we will be editing the models that are used to access the database.
 (Object Oriented Data Layer)
-The database is located in database/migrations.
+-The database is located in database/migrations.
 This is where we will be editing the database schema.
 (Data Layer)

 ## Branch Convention